olanuges90/api-docker/README.md

-# Developing a Containerized Soccer Stats Application
+# DePploying a Containerized Soccer Stats Application

 ## This project implements a containerized soccer statistics application using Docker, Python (with FastAPI for efficient request handling) and the Football API